 Defined benefit pensions

 If you have a final salary or career average pension (‘defined benefit’), you would need to transfer it to a defined contribution pension to be able to choose one of the pension options.

 The value of your defined benefit pension gets transferred as cash and is invested into a defined contribution pot.
-You would then have the same options as people with defined contribution pensions.

 If someone contacts you unexpectedly and says they can help you transfer your pot it’s likely to be a pension scam.